Senate convenes the Mayorkas impeachment trial as Democrats seek a quick dismissal

-“For the sake of the Senate's integrity and to protect impeachment for those rare cases we truly need it, senators should dismiss today's charges,” Schumer, D-N.Y., said as he opened the Senate.
+“For the sake of the Senate's integrity and to protect impeachment for those rare cases we truly need it, senators should dismiss today's charges,” said Schumer, D-N.Y.

 The House narrowly voted in February to impeach Mayorkas for his handling of the border, arguing in the two articles that he "willfully and systematically" refused to enforce immigration laws.
 House impeachment managers delivered the charges to the Senate on Tuesday, standing in the well of the Senate and reading them aloud to a captive audience of senators.

-Now that the the senators are sworn in, the chamber has turned into the court of impeachment, with Democratic Sen. Patty Murray of Washington presiding.
+Once the senators were sworn in on Wednesday, the chamber turned into the court of impeachment, with Democratic Sen. Patty Murray of Washington presiding.
 Murray is the president pro tempore of the Senate, or the senior-most member of the majority party who sits in for the vice president.
 Senators approached the front of the Senate in groups of four to sign an oath book that is stored in the National Archives.

+Schumer then called for the votes to dismiss the trial after Republicans rejected a proposed agreement for Senate debate time and several votes on GOP objections.
+Senate Republican Leader Mitch McConnell called for a delay in the proceedings while Republican senators huddled on the floor to discuss how to proceed.

+Whatever the next steps, Schumer will be able to dismiss the trial if all Democrats and the Senate's three independents stay united against it.
+So far, none of them have signaled that they will vote with Republicans to proceed with a full trial.

 An outright dismissal of House Republicans’ prosecution of Mayorkas, with no chance to argue the case, would be an embarrassing defeat for House Republicans and embattled House Speaker Mike Johnson, R-La., who made the impeachment a priority.
 And it is likely to resonate politically for both Republicans and Democrats in a presidential election year when border security has been a top issue.